 This is a preview of the Joe Sheehan Baseball Newsletter, an e-mail newsletter about all things baseball, featuring analysis and opinion about the game on and off the field from the perspective of the informed outsider.
-Joe Sheehan is a founding member of Baseball Prospectus and a contributor to Sports Illustrated.
-He has been writing about baseball for 20 years.
+Joe Sheehan is a founding member of Baseball Prospectus and a contributor to Sports Illustrated and Baseball America.
+He has been writing about baseball for more than 20 years.

 Your subscription gets you the newsletter and various related features two to five days a week, more than 150 mailings (more than 200,000 words) a year full of smart, fun baseball writing that you can't find in the mainstream.
-You also get access to the complete newsletter archive, more than 500 issues deep, of great baseball content.
+Subscribers can also access the new Slack workspace, to talk baseball with me and hundreds of other Newsletter subscribers.

 The Joe Sheehan Newsletter

 Vol. 11, No. 22

 You’ve probably seen yesterday’s dustup in Chicago between the Royals and White Sox.
 Tim Anderson launched a home run off Brad Keller in the fourth inning, took a good look at it, threw his bat towards his dugout and gave the eye to catcher Martin Maldonado.
 In Anderson’s next at-bat, Keller intentionally hit him with a fastball in the hip.
 Let’s not get bogged down in an argument over the adverb; watch Maldonado, who immediately gets up and puts himself in front of Anderson.
 He knew what was happening.
 Anderson was rightly angered, and we ended up with the benches clearing and some light scuffling, with Keller and Anderson eventually being ejected.